Conservation of geological sites implies that they are perceived to have value to society.

 Research: the development of geology as a science is partly dependent upon access to sites in the long term to allow old theories to be retested and the development of new ones.

-Resources: the earth is the source of many materials such as oil, coal and ores upon which all societies depend.
-Our ability to exploit these resources requires well trained geologists and engineers.
+Resources: the earth is the source of many materials such as oil, coal, ores building stone and aggregates upon which all societies depend.
+Our ability to understand and exploit these resources requires well trained geologists and engineers.

-Recreation: many people, including amateur geologists, climbers and walkers, derive pleasure from the continued existence of many geological sites.
+Recreation: many people, including geologists, climbers and walkers, derive pleasure from the continued existence of many geological sites.
+Again the character of our most important recreational sites is determined by their geology.

 Conservation implies that such sites are to be protected from potential threats, such as:

-Changes to natural systems: active geomorphological sites are dependent upon the continued action of the formative process e.g. rivers in caves, wind action in dunes, wave and tidal action on beaches.
-Human induced changes to these processes can result in changes to the sites.
+Changes to natural systems: active geomorphological sites are dependent upon the continued action of the formative process e.g. rivers in limestone cave systems, wind action in dunes, wave and tidal action on beaches.
+Human induced changes to these processes can result in dramatic and unforeseen changes to these sites.
+Categories of sites which have both Earth science and habitat/species features of importance, and hence an inter-relationship between these categories, can be particularly important.

-The Earth Science Conservation Review (ESCR) is the means whereby geological sites in Northern Ireland are assessed to determine their importance to science and hence to earth science conservation.
+The Earth Science Conservation Review (ESCR) is the process whereby geological sites in Northern Ireland are assessed to determine their importance to science and hence to Earth science conservation.

-The Review is being undertaken for a number of reasons including:
+The Review has been undertaken for a number of reasons including:

 The objective of the ESCR is to define systematically all earth science localities, both geological and geomorphological, in Northern Ireland which achieve at least national significance.